hellerve/blog/wip/The_Last_Straw.md

 But, stubborn as I am, I stayed true to the browser, even as some of [my favorite features were killed](https://support.mozilla.org/en-US/kb/tab-groups-removal).
-After all, these were mere inconveniences, and Chrome has a host of problems and it is being developed by a company I am not particularly fond of.
+After all, these were mere inconveniences, and Chrome has a host of problems and is being developed by a company I am not particularly fond of.
 I can live with inconvenience.
 Sometimes I even need inconvenience, for the sake of creativity and productivity.
 So I ignored these problems, reminding myself what a pain migrating to